iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 1 reviews"/>
 </p>

+> It's been goodnight<br> :date: __2021-01-21 20:21:50__

+> So, the app works pretty decently.
+My complaint is, I just recently was exposed to someone who has covid.
+There is no way to input a possible exposure in the app.
+The idea is to prevent.
+But you can only report if you have a code from a positive test result...
+Kinda worthless then.. so who are we actually helping?<br> :date: __2021-01-19 21:47:53__

+> Buggy and annoying.
+The "checking exposures" notification will pop up on top of literally everything else even though a background process running is my lowest priority unless I've actually been exposed.
+And sometimes it gets stuck in a loop causing it to pop up over and over for a period of about 5 minutes.
+And during that 5 minutes, the app itself won't even open - it gets stuck on the splash screen.<br> :date: __2021-01-18 15:47:24__

+> Tells me I need to authorize covid exposure notifications in settings but settings won't allow me to authorize them until the app is finished downloading<br> :date: __2021-01-17 18:33:05__

+> Useless, as no one in the US will self report having COVID-19.
+I installed and absolutely nothing ever happened, even when my close contact colleague got the virus, and was out for weeks.<br> :date: __2021-01-16 19:58:50__

+> This app is pretty much useless!
+I got COVID last week from an unknown exposure and didn't get any app exposure notifications.
+After my test came back positive, I had to ask the MN Department of Health for the app code 3 times!
+After I entered the code, my husband didn't get an exposure notification until 8 hours later - after he touched the "Check for exposures" button while sitting next to me.
+The app said he was potentially exposed within the last 2 days.
+I've been contagious for at least 7.<br> :date: __2021-01-15 23:53:44__

 > As others have stated, I have my doubts about the effectiveness of the app.
 I'm sure it uploads all kinds of information about you to some database somewhere, but It does not seem to provide any meaningful information to back to the user.
 Over New Years I went to Las Vegas.
 I got on a plane, spent 5 days in a casino/hotel, got back on a plane and came home.
 The app shows no exposures?
 I find this hard to believe.<br> :date: __2021-01-15 15:16:52__

 > Kept telling me to enable my alerts even though they were already enabled.
 Uninstalled and reinstalling numerous times, didn't fix the issue.
 Must not work with the Samsung Galaxy S20+5G.<br> :date: __2021-01-15 09:10:02__